pgonzaleze/BAA_codes/README.md

 # Repository regarding the paper titled "Integrating equity-focused planning into coral bleaching management"
- This repository includes the code to perform a random forest classifier model.
-It also includes the links to retrieve the data used to plot Figure 1.
+ This repository contains the a jupyter notebook with the code to perform a Random Forest Classifier model, using Python.
+Additionally, it provides links to retrieve the dataset used to create 'Figure 1,

 ## Add links to the data here:
 1. CRW; (https://coralreefwatch.noaa.gov/)